 Command-line parameters provide additional flexibility when executing modules.
 To learn about them read the HTML documentation or execute

 The SeisComP Forum¶

-The Forum is the place to discuss SeisComP.
-Anouncements about updates, training courses and more are posted here by the developers, and users can post questions or discuss new developments.
+The SeisComP forum is the place to discuss SeisComP.
+Announcements about updates, training courses and more are posted here by the developers, and users can post questions or discuss new developments.
 Anyone can browse the forum, while registration is required to post there.

 If you have specific technical problems, it helps to have tried some of the ideas below.
 Please include version information (the ‘-V’ option described below) if you report a problem.